-- Age, disability, race and education are statistically significant, implying that the likelihood of vulnerability is impacted by changes in these socioeconomic characteristics. - Disability: The presence of a disability increases the odds by 4 percent. - Race: Being Asian or Hispanic increases the odds by about 10 percent; and being Black and Other Races by about 8 percent each. - Race and education: The interaction between college and race is also significant; when a female person of color achieves a bachelor's degree or more, there is a further 3.5 percent reduction of their probability of vulnerability compared to a White female with a bachelor's degree or more.
+- Age, disability, race and education are statistically significant, implying that the likelihood of vulnerability is impacted by changes in these socioeconomic characteristics. - Disability: The presence of a disability increases the odds by 4 percentage points. - Race: Being Asian or Hispanic increases the odds by about 10 percentage points; and being Black and Other Races by about 8 percentage points each. - Race and education: The interaction between college and race is also significant; when a female person of color achieves a bachelor's degree or more, there is a further 3.5-percentage-point reduction of their probability of vulnerability compared to a White female with a bachelor's degree or more.